ARTICLES

 Origin and Meaning of Baby's Breath

-The family gypsophila contains eighty species and is a family of the dianthus.
+The family Gypsophila contains eighty species and is a family of the dianthus.
 The plant initially grew in dry-dripping places along rivers and water puddles.
 In the wild, this plant still grows in parts of Europe and Asia.
 The name gypsophila consists of two words, 'gypsos' which stands for chalk, and 'philos' which stands for beloved, making it the perfect flower to include in gifting or bridal bouquets.

 Gypsophila From Floristry Favorite to Trendsetting Flower Gypsophila Installation